Wales contract reform: Scoring the proposal

 How could this score be improved?

-- The draft pricing model from Welsh Government must be updated to reflect the escalating costs of dental practise
+- The revised pricing model from Welsh Government is a small improvement but still fails to reflect the escalating costs of dental practise

 Urgent care for new patients